 AWS, Azure, CloudLinux, CloudFlare & iFactoryDNS

 Keeping your online services performing involves an ever greater array of systems and services.
 At the minimum a web server is required to host your website and make it accessible to all the world.
-Your website could use a shared server that hosts other websites – this is the case for most of the worlds websites.
+Your website could use a shared server that hosts other websites – this is the case for most of the world’s websites.
 For higher traffic websites they may have their own web server.
-This could be a physical dedicated server in a data centre or it may be a virtual cloud server hosted on platforms such as Microsoft Azure or Amazon AWS.
+This could be a physical, Dedicated server in a data centre or it may be a virtual cloud server hosted on platforms such as Microsoft Azure or Amazon AWS.
 Physical dedicated servers offer the advantage of control over the physical hardware of your server system.
-Alternatively by deploying a cloud server you gain the benefits of redundancy and scalability without having to be concerned with the underlying hardware.
+Alternatively, By deploying a cloud server you gain the benefits of redundancy and scalability without having to be concerned with the underlying hardware.

 More advanced web applications require a multiple server environment.
-Options can include moving the database to separate server to remove the load off the web server.
-More advanced configurations have one database server that perform ‘writes’ (updating data) and one or more other database servers to perform ‘reads’ (serve data).
+Options can include moving the database to a separate server to remove the load off the web server.
+More advanced configurations have one database server that performs ‘writes’ (updating data) and one or more other database servers to perform ‘reads’ (serve data).
 A master & slave software system keeps the read & write databases synchronized.

-For high traffic sites DevOps (developer operations) teams or system administrators will deploy multiple web servers that split the traffic between them, all managed by a separate load balancing server.
+For high-traffic sites, DevOps (developer operations) teams or system administrators will deploy multiple web servers that split the traffic between them, all managed by a separate load balancing server.
 This allows additional web servers to be added as the traffic dictates.

-Hybrid cloud products, such as CloudFlare, also exist that combine a CDN, DNS management and threat protection.
+Hybrid cloud products, (such as CloudFlare), also exist that combine a CDN, DNS management and threat protection.
 They offer advantages but can also have adverse impacts on website performance, in particular page load times.

 Hosting your own website is possible, but does come with inherent risk that could cause you to lose everything if a power failure or dropped internet connection occurs.
 A hosting service will ensure that your website is available for viewing continuously without fear of interruption.
 Choosing a third party service for your web hosting makes sense as they are specialists in managing and configuring a web server, patch management, firewalls and virus protection.